avannus/BurgerBotter/README.md

 TODO:

-* Delete old commands
-* Update delpoy-commands to only deploy /help
 * Create bounty
 * Check bounty
 * Update bounty
 * Congratulate Success
 * Failure Check
+* Send messages on timer
+* Refactor to not use SlashCommandBuilder